 This project is conceived as a series of concrete retaining walls and escarpments that traverse and cascade down a steeply sloped site approximately 700 feet deep and 300 feet wide.
 In response to the steep + diagonal slope of the existing topography, the site / building strategy is to deploy a series of straight walls that act as “jetties” into the landscape and respond as a counter-force to.
 As these walls begin to interact with the landscape they modulate and redistribute the sloping terrain into a series of terraces and gardens that spill and slide past one another.

-- Photographs: David Sundberg / Esto Photographics
+PL 44 House - (c) David Sundberg / Esto Photographics

 With the BRIO54_H4 product line we set out to design a modern green home type that is well-suited to typical small and narrow shoreline lots and offers a clean functional layout, bright open spaces while adhering to a very tight budget.

 - Engineering: Hayman Engineering

 - Photos: BRIO54 Architects

 - Location: 162 Hillside Ave, Milford, CT_06460 USA (more…)